 the promotion at the time of booking.
 Please check with the operator for more details.

-Square PondFamily Campground, upgraded sites & services, WI-FI internet, sites with satellite.
+Square PondFamily campground, upgraded sites and services, WI-FI internet.
 Scheduled daily children's activities.
 Friendly, quiet campground.
+Take out available.

 Leading TicklesScenic family campground surrounded by the ocean.
 Visit the replica of the giant squid in nearby Glover's Harbour.+1 (709) 486 7782

-Terra Nova National Park of CanadaA secluded and natural setting for campers wishing to experience true nature.
-Visitors can enjoy Malady Head day use area, hike or visit the picturesque Eastport Peninsula.
+Terra Nova National Park of CanadaA quiet, natural setting for campers wishing to experience true nature.
+Malady Head Campground now has 10 oTENTik units, three of which are located on the waterfront.